xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Development/Hooks/ExtraMergeField.rst

 	An array containing LDAP attributes found in your mapping definition.

 $hookParameters
-	An associative array with every hook parameters found in your mapping definition.
+	An associative array with all hook parameters found in your mapping definition (thus including ``hookName``).

 Your method should simply return a string for the value to be given to ``$field``.